Softener restrictions and bans - Are they real?

 If you live in an area or region affected by softener regulations you are keenly aware of the situation.
 In short yes, there are areas of the country, even whole states, where salt based softeners are banned or restricted.
 If you live an areas where salt softeners are banned then you already know the ban is very real.

-Salt based softeners use an ion exchange process where salt is exchanged for hardness.
+Salt based water softeners use an ion exchange process where salt is exchanged for hardness.
 A byproduct of ion exchange is salty waste water.
-Salty waste water is drained into a municipal sewer system and treatment does not remove the salt.
-The salt is then passed into the environment, usually a river.
+Salty waste water is drained into a municipal sewer system where treatment does not remove the salt.
+The salt is then passed into the environment, usually a river or other body of water.
 This raises the amount of salt in the river and eventually groundwater that is recharged by the water from the river.

 Rising levels of salt in our water supply is such a serious problem.
 There are several areas around the county, mostly in California, where there is an outright ban on salt based softeners.
 Some might suggest switching from typical softener salt (sodium chloride) to an alternate salt (potassium chloride).
 In this context, it doesn't make a difference, both are banned.
 Because the ion exchange process cannot work without these salts alternatives must be considered.
 Check out what the Sanitation Districts of Los Angeles County has to say here.